ntu-rris/google-mediapipe/README.md

 * **Fast**: Runs at almost realtime rate on CPU and even mobile devices
 * **Open-source**: Codes are freely available at [github](https://github.com/google/mediapipe) (except that [details of network models are not released](https://github.com/google/mediapipe/issues/155))
 * **User-friendly**: For python API just `pip install mediapipe` will work (but C++ API is much more troublesome to [build and use](https://google.github.io/mediapipe/getting_started/cpp))
-* **Cross-platform**: Works across Android, iOS, desktop and [web](https://developers.googleblog.com/2020/01/mediapipe-on-web.html) (Note: this repo only focuses on using Python API for desktop usage)
+* **Cross-platform**: Works across Android, iOS, desktop, [JavaScript](https://google.github.io/mediapipe/getting_started/javascript.html) and [web](https://developers.googleblog.com/2020/01/mediapipe-on-web.html) (Note: this repo only focuses on using Python API for desktop usage)
-* **ML Solutions**: Apart from face, hand and body pose estimations, MediaPipe offers an array of machine learning applications refer to their [github](https://github.com/google/mediapipe) for more details
+* **ML Solutions**: Apart from face, hand, body and object pose estimations, MediaPipe offers an array of machine learning applications refer to their [github](https://github.com/google/mediapipe) for more details

 ## Features
 Latest [MediaPipe Python API version 0.8.3](https://pypi.org/project/mediapipe/) (Released 28 Feb 2021) features: